Zain-Ashfaq/why_python/README.md

   - It helps automate tasks like provisioning, configuration management, continuous integration, and deployment, enhancing efficiency and reducing human error.

-## 10 examples of ways we can use scripts in DevOps
+## Some examples of ways we can use scripts in DevOps

   - Automated deployment of applications and infrastructure.
   - Continuous integration and testing automation.